adrianratnapala/tpl00-lambda/README.md

 The two `case` clauses correspond to the `call` and `varname` rules, while the function as a whole corresponds to the `expr` clause.

+So set down the following tentative, informal, hypothesis:

-### Hypothesis: Data-structures maps closely to strict grammars.
+### Hypothesis: Data-structures map closely to strict grammars.

-For any given data structure we might like serialise, there are strict grammars whose rules map closely to the data structure.
-Looser grammars can be written but they tend to be more complicated because they need various catch-alls that don't represent particular data types.
+For any given data structure we might like to serialise, there are strict grammars whose rules map closely to type in the data structure.
+Looser grammars can be written for the same data structure, but they tend to be more complicated because they need various catch-alls that don't represent particular data types.